SilkRose/Pony/stories/narrative-intervention/narrative-intervention.md

 Unfortunately, [MATP](https://www.fimfiction.net/user/544735/MATP)'s section had to be cut due to budgetary constraints.

-Rainbow Dash finally speaks like a normal pony, asking, "What does that even mean?"
+Rainbow Dash finally speaks normally, asking, "What does that even mean?"

 Silk Rose shrugged.
 "You girls like romance?"